Andrei Bădescu

-Player career
+Playing career

 Romania

 Born in Craiova, Bădescu began his playing career there for Universitatea Craiova in the 1st Romanian League.
 He played for the Junior Team Group '83 in 1998 and one year later played for Under 21 before being called up to the senior team a few times.
 In the summer of 2000 he left for Stiinta CFR Craiova in Liga IV, where he played 27 games in the regular season and helped the team get promoted to Liga III.

 Two years later he signed with FC Extensiv Craiova in Liga II but played only 4 games.
 Eight months later he came back to Stiinta CFR Craiova (today Gaz Metan CFR Craiova) in Liga III where he played 35 games and he was named under 21 player of the League (GDS.ro).
 After one and a half seasons, AC Bellinzona loaned him for half a season but he sustained several injuries and did not play in any official games.

 Bădescu returned to the Romania in 2005 when he signed for Liga III team Gica Popescu Soccer School, for whom he played in 30 games.
 In 2006, Bădescu signed with Poli Timișoara and soon after he got loaned to Marcel Baban Soccer School in the Romanian Liga III where he played 36 games in the regular season and was named Best Goalkeeper of the League.
 In June 2007, he signed with Botoşani of Liga II where he played 7 friendly games before badly injuring his knee.